Philadelphia homicides surge hit 30-year high in 2020

-Philadelphia marked 2020 as its most violence year in three decades with Black residents overwhelmingly the victims.
+Philadelphia marked 2020 as its most violent year in three decades with Black residents overwhelmingly the victims.

 The homicide rate for 2020 was 499, a figure up 40% from 2019, according to the police department’s online database.
 Killings in the City of Brotherly Love have not reached that level since 1990 when there were 500, according to the police department.